 Parking and Transportation Services

-Parking and Transportation Services is located in room 314 of the Center for Clinical Research and Simulation (formerly the South Campus Facility building), behind the Bookie.
-We are open from 7:30 a.m. until 6:30 p.m., Monday through Thursday and 8:00 a.m. until 5:00 pm on Fridays.
+Parking and Transportation Services is located in room 314 of the Center for Clinical Research and Simulation (formerly the South Campus Facility building).

 Do I need a parking permit?

-Yes, parking permits are required at all hours; having a permit is the first step toward hassle-free on-campus parking.
+Yes, parking permits are required at all hours.
+Having a permit is the first step toward hassle-free on-campus parking.
 Washington State mandates that parking at its colleges and universities will be “self supporting.”
 Your permit fee is a user fee that enables WSU to build new parking facilities and maintain existing ones.
 Annual, semester and quarter permits are available online.
-For hourly or day-long parking, use the pay stations in the parking lots or the Whoosh app on your smartphone.
+For hourly or day-long parking, use the QR codes on the signs at the pay stations, or the HONK app on your smartphone.
 Your license plate number is your permit; no paper permits are issued.

 Do I need a permit for a motorcycle?